Information for media

 BAFF welcomes media enquiries on issues relevant to service personnel.
-We usually have two possible spokesmen available, one normally London-based, and one close to a regional BBC studio with radio and TV 'down the line' facilities, with access also to a regional ITV studio.
+We usually have two possible spokespeople available, one normally London-based, and one close to a regional BBC studio with radio and TV 'down the line' facilities, and access to a regional ITV studio.
 Other BAFF representatives are available on occasion.
 If you do not already have contact details for our spokespeople, please click here: site contact form.

 UPDATE JULY 2015.
-For media representatives with contact details for Douglas Young, he has now retired from the chairmanship of BAFF which he has held since 2006, but is continuing meantime as a member of the BAFF Executive Council, and may still be available for comment on non-party-political topics.
+For media representatives with contact details for Douglas Young, he has now retired from the chairmanship of BAFF which he has held since 2006, but remains a BAFF member and may still be available for comment on non-party-political topics.

 Media representatives are welcome to exchange contact information in advance.